Kuboczoch/eudoxia0.github.io/_posts/2019-07-24-unbundle-concepts.md

 tags: [plt]
 ---

-Fare argues that Haskell became the most successful functional programming language because it has type classes, which are integral to the language, and underlie the machinery of monads and effectful code in the language.
+[Fare argues][fare] that Haskell became the most successful functional programming language because it has type classes, which are integral to the language, and underlie the machinery of monads and effectful code in the language.

 Whence type classes?
 From object-oriented languages.
 Wadler, in the 1988 [paper][wadler] that introduced the term: